-With a size of 90 GB minimum, Microsoft Flight Simulator 2020 is no doubt a big hit.
-It’s a must-play especially to those travelholics who are being cooped up by coronavirus.
+With a size of 90 GB minimum, Microsoft Flight Simulator 2020 is no doubt a big hit to the game market.
+It’s a must-play especially to those travelholics who are being cooped up by COVID.
 But the game is still at an early stage, so there’s been many players complaining about the crashing issue.
 If you happen to be one of them, don’t worry.
 Here’re some fixes you can try.

 Try these fixes

-You don’t have to try all the methods.
-Simply work your way down the list until you find the one that does the trick for you.
+You might not need to try them all.
+Simply work your way down until you find the one that does the trick.

 - Check if your PC meets the requirements